| |

 NOTES on INGREDIENTS for Blueberry Muffins.

-• Sugar – you can use either white or brown sugar or a mix of the two for better muffin color.
+• Sugar: you can use white, brown, or better yet a mix of both for better muffin color.
+Have some extra for sprinkling on top before baking

 • Baking Powder